 So I have done a lot of divorce cases all across SoCal and I know all of the judges in San Bernardino well.I have been in all their courtrooms many times and I know that they would not proceed without a proof of service.
 However, I can tell you a few pointers and things I would tell a client if you...Read more »

 No, you are not liable unless called as a witness and lie or if questioned by certain law enforcement agencies and lie, like the FBI.
 As along as you are not participating.
 Restraining orders generally say that the restrained person will not have anyone act on their behalf.
-So be certain there's...Read more »
+So be certain...Read more »

 I been with this company for a little over a year , they were accommodating when I told them I needed to take a paternity leave.
 It’s been over a month now since I told them in person and on phone that I was ready, but they keep putting it off, and keep saying they put me in the schedule next week.